Home

 CAREER: Back to the Future-Integrating Research on the Mid-latitude Climate Response to Rapid Warming with Experiential Curriculum that Turns Knowledge into Action

-UB team: Rebecca Topness, MS student
+UB team: Rebecca Topness, PhD student

 This NSF-Paleoclimate-funded project aims to better understand the feedbacks, patterns, and processes associated with rapid warming in the Great Lakes Region AND that trains UB students in a project-based course to help local businesses reduce their carbon footprint.
 I am seeking an PhD student to join our team.